lemassykoi/domoticz-openDTU/README.md

 # Solar Production Monitoring Script - NO MQTT

 This repository contains a Python script designed to monitor solar production data from an OpenDTU device and update a Domoticz server with the collected data.
-Additionally, the script sends daily production reports via Telegram.
+Additionally, the script sends daily production reports via Telegram, after all inverters are not producing (at the end of the day).

 ## Prerequisites